cebrini/100-days-of-code/log.md

 **Today's Progress:** Studied MDN's Docs on Array.prototype.<stuff>

 **Thoughts:** Decided to work on reviewing the documentation on MDN since most of the challenges for the @freeecodecamp Intermediate Algorithms stuff use a subset of the Array.prototype methods(?).
 My hope is that the review will help me speed up completing the challenges.

+### Day 15: Aug 10, 2006

+**Today's Progress:** Worked on "Roman Numerial Converter"

+**Thoughts:** Spent bulk of time on RNC challenge, but nibbled on a couple of the other Intermediate Algorithm challenges as well.
+I didn't complete them, but did make progress all the same.